johnbrumley/desma158/day-9-scratch.md

 ![](https://lh3.googleusercontent.com/qrLu031c1gvTlEQZU94F-p7saXjXYsNPjK5sQmAijbRFvgYuWqV0zhApVmPzC_LI6uUOD3Ymu-PqIE-xQjNiNBS2tjzJ6_5Ip4Apzl9ywYmuBtU-9cCKc4Hn1HVUIBFndyrq4RH48WPY_QDGyLT7JB8)

+# Frame Animation with sprites

+By animating which sprite is displayed in the SpriteRenderer component, you can create frame animations of sprites.

-# Exporting sprites from Photoshop
+## Exporting individual sprites

 The most common workflow for generating your sprites is to have each individual sprite on a separate layer in photoshop and then to export each layer as a separate PNG file.
 This is done using Export > Layers to Files…

 ![](https://lh3.googleusercontent.com/K_oOwAWMZLWKRN07PAh9sTScw6-hSxRXjnlf7Clvtwk09ZHzREFm-nduBHXxRZr2H1K4khvVKEaxfzotl45JzOn5VbcQIYUx9YVWXsXfkXj__a00DE4Y7Y2YlI9Rd7fZiTOl8gdoW2ReEA6YONi3LCI)